 Can You Tan When It’s Cloudy?

 The sun’s rays are needed to produce tanned skin.
 But what happens when it is cloudy outside?
-Are you wondering if you can still tan when it’s cloudy?
-Well, the answer is yes.
-You can still get a tan even when it is cloudy and here is why.
+You can still get a tan even when it is cloudy and overcast.

-From what we’ve discussed above, we learned that the skin gets tanned due to the UVA and UVB rays.
-The sun’s rays are made of that plus visible light as well.
-The ultraviolet rays can still penetrate the clouds so even if it’s cloudy, your skin still gets exposed to them.
+As we discussed above, the skin gets tanned due to exposure to UVA and UVB rays.
+The sun’s rays are made of those, plus visible light as well.
+The ultraviolet rays can still penetrate the clouds.
+So even if it’s cloudy and overcast, your skin still gets exposed to them.

 Remember that it is not the visible light that causes the tan.

-That’s also the reason why you should take the same precautions ) while tanning on a sunny day when your tanning on a cloudy day.
+That’s also the reason why you should take the same precautions while tanning on a sunny day when you’re tanning on a cloudy day.